Psoriasis is a common, chronic (long-term) skin condition. It can’t be cured, but it can be treated.

 - dry, cracked skin that might bleed

-- eyelashes rubbing against the orbit of the eye because scales are pushing the eyelid inward
+- eyelashes rubbing against the orbit of the eye because scales push the eyelid inward

-- eye dryness because scales are pulling the eyelid outward
+- eye dryness because scales pull the eyelid outward

 Treatment for psoriasis approaches the condition in two ways.
-First, you will likely want a treatment option to ease any signs or symptoms you’re experiencing.
-Secondly, you’ll look for a treatment option that helps slow the overgrowth of skin cells and reduces inflammation where the buildup occurs.
+First, treatment can ease any symptoms you’re having.
+Secondly, it can help slow the overgrowth of skin cells and reduce inflammation where the buildup occurs.

-The three main types of treatment available for psoriasis around the eyes are topical treatments, systemic medications, and light therapy.
-One of these treatments may be used alone, but many doctors recommend a combination of two or all three to treat psoriasis effectively.
+The main types of treatment available for psoriasis around the eyes are topical treatments, systemic medications, and light therapy.
+These treatments may be used alone, but many doctors recommend a combination of 2 or all 3 to treat psoriasis effectively.

-Natural and artificial ultraviolet (UV) light can help ease the signs and symptoms of psoriasis around the eyes.
+Natural and artificial ultraviolet (UV) light can help ease the symptoms of psoriasis around the eyes.
 However, overexposure to UV light can worsen psoriasis.
-It can also increase your risk of skin damage and even skin cancer, especially in the delicate skin on your face.
-Do not attempt to use phototherapy without first talking to a doctor.
+It can also increase your risk of skin damage and skin cancer, especially in the delicate skin on your face.
+Don’t use phototherapy without first talking to your doctor about it.

-Oral and injected medicines may be used when psoriasis is resistant to other types of treatment.
-These medications often have side effects, so your doctor may only use them to treat a difficult case of psoriasis initially.
-This type of treatment will likely not be used for management of the condition on a long-term basis.
+Your doctor may prescribe oral or injectable medications if other treatments for your psoriasis don’t work.
+These medications often have side effects.
+Your doctor may only use them for initial treatment of a difficult case of psoriasis.
+This type of treatment is usually not used on a long-term basis.

-Certain people are more likely to develop psoriasis around the eyes because of these risk factors:
+Certain people are more likely to develop psoriasis around the eyes because of certain risk factors, including:

-If you have been diagnosed with psoriasis on other parts of your body, your risk of developing the scales and clusters on your eyes is higher.
+Personal history of psoriasis: If you’ve been diagnosed with psoriasis on other parts of your body, your risk of developing it on or near your eyes is higher.

-Carrying excess weight increases your risk of developing psoriasis.
-Plaques commonly develop in skin folds and creases.
+Obesity: Carrying excess weight increases your risk of developing psoriasis.
+Inverse psoriasis (a type of psoriasis that shows up a red lesions that are smooth and shiny) commonly develops in skin folds and creases.
 The larger your body is, the larger the folds can be.

-If you are a smoker, you have an increased risk of developing psoriasis.
+Smoking: If you’re a smoker, you have an increased risk of developing psoriasis.
 Additionally, smoking increases the risk that your psoriasis will be severe.

-Psoriasis is a chronic, or long-term, condition.
-It cannot be cured, but it can be treated.
-You will need ongoing checkups and reviews to make sure your treatments and lifestyle changes are effective.
-If things change or your body stops responding to the treatments you have used, your doctor may need to adjust your treatment to help you continue to reduce your episodes of troublesome and painful psoriasis.
+If your body stops responding to the treatments you’ve used, your doctor may need to adjust your treatment.
+If this occurs, be sure to follow your new treatment plan closely.
+The treatment changes may help you continue to reduce your episodes of troublesome and painful psoriasis.